Nigerian Business Permits and Licenses, State RegulationsAbbakin

-To operate businesses legally in Nigeria, every Nigerian and foreigner must be licensed to carry on businesses, including obtaining the Nigerian Business Permits and Licenses.
+To operate a business legally in Nigeria, every Nigerian and intending foreigner must be licensed to carry on businesses, including obtaining the Nigerian Business Permits and Licenses.

-Irrespective of the nature and location of your business, you need the business permits.
-For example, a home business will need an online business license as this in same cases is similar to having a physical office location.
+Irrespective of the location or nature of your business in Nigeria, you need these business permits.
+For example, a home business owner as well as an online business owner will need a license as this is similar to having a physical office location.

-This article will discuss the key Nigerian Business Permits and Licenses required for both local and foreign participation in the Nigerian Business Environment.
+This article will discuss the key Nigerian Business Permits and Licenses required for both local and foreign participation in the Nigerian Business Environment, including the Nigerian residence permits or fresh quota if applicable in your situation.

-Note, depending on the type of business and its activities, you may need to be licensed at the local, state and federal government levels.
+Note, depending on the type of your business and its activities, you may need to be licensed at the local, state and federal government levels.
+This is because most states in Nigeria have different requirements for different business structures, and there could be different requirements at the municipal level like city of Lagos or FCT Abuja as well.

-As a Nigerian business person or intending foreigner who want to invest in Nigeria business economy, below are some of the laws that may affect you.
+As a Nigerian business person or intending foreigner who want to invest in different Nigeria business economy or industry, below are some of the laws that may affect you.

 The Nigerian Business Permits and Licenses